 Plants & Modern Medicine

-Dilston Physic Garden is a Registered Charity.
+Dilston Physic Garden is a Registered Charity for education.

 With links to the University of Newcastle in several ways, including interactions with Northeast Universities Medicinal Plant Research Group (MPRG), educational visits from North East university medical students, groups from other university departments.